BioJulia/BioStructures.jl/docs/src/documentation.md

 85
 ```

-The sequence of a protein can be retrieved by passing a `Chain` or array of residues to `AminoAcidSequence`:
+The sequence of a protein can be retrieved by passing a `Chain` or array of residues to `AminoAcidSequence` with optional residue selectors:

 ```julia
 julia> AminoAcidSequence(struc['A'], standardselector)